Arshad Sharif

-Arshad Sharif PP (ارشد شریف; 22 February 1973 – 23 October 2022) was a Pakistani journalist, writer, and television news anchor.
-He specialised in investigative journalism and covered many political events in the country for national and international news organisations, including the United Kingdom.
-On 23 March 2019, he was awarded the Pride of Performance by the President of Pakistan Arif Alvi, for his contributions to journalism.
-He was shot and killed by police in Kenya on 23 October 2022.
+Arshad Sharif PP (ارشد شریف; 22 February 1973 – 23 October 2022) was a Pakistani journalist, writer, and news anchor.
+He specialized in investigative journalism and covered many political events in the country for national and international news organisations.
+On 23 March 2019, he was awarded the Pride of Performance by the President of Pakistan Arif Alvi, for his contribution to journalism.
+He was shot and killed by police in Kenya on 22 October 2022.
+A 592-page report by the Pakistani Federal Investigation Agency (FIA) revealed the killing to be a “planned targeted assassination," claiming that Kenyan police were "used as instruments."
+He was an outspoken critic of the Pakistani army.

 Sharif was the host of the program Power Play on ARY News.
 He served on AAJ News as News Director.
-Prior to joining AAJ, he was leading the news team of Dunya News as Director of News and was the host of the program Kyun.
+Prior to joining AAJ, he was director news at Dunya News and hosted the program Kyun.

 Early life

 Arshad Sharif was born in Karachi, Pakistan, to a Commander of the Pakistan Navy, Muhammad Sharif TI(M) TK.
 He began his journalistic career as a freelancer in 1993, while he was still a student.
 He received his Master of Science in Public Administration from Quaid-i-Azam University in Islamabad.